 Any morning in front of our house, out on the lagoon, we can see Yellow-billed Ducks, Little Egrets, and herons - three kinds – the Grey Heron, the Black-headed Heron and the Purple Heron.

-There seem to be a pair of Purple Herons always fairly close together and if one is alone, I’ve noticed it being chased away by a larger territorial Black-headed Heron.
+There are a few Purple Herons regularly on the lagoon., I’ve noticed an individual is often chased away by a larger territorial Black-headed Heron.

 The White Breasted and Cape Cormorants appear in large numbers on the estuary in the morning after rough seas have pounded the beach and strong winds have swept along the coastline during the night.
 It seems the birds retreat to the calmer waters of the lagoon to fish and swim.

 The Lesser Swamp Warbler is always present flitting energetically among the reeds at the water's edge.

 Southern Boubous, Cape Robins, Speckled Mousebirds, Cape White Eyes, Bar-throated Apalis and countless others foraging in garden shrubbery, can be identified by simply taking a walk around the village and along the road to the beach.

 Cape Wagtails strut jerkily around gardens, on the streets and in car parks.
 Like the Red-winged Starlings, they incorrigibly beg for cheese from any willing supplier.
 Both species become very tame around people that feed them.

 Sedgefield has resident African Harrier Hawks (formerly known as Gymnogenes).
 They are distinctive birds of prey, overall grey in colour with small pointed heads and a bare patch of yellow on their faces.
 When the bird sweeps low over the houses and trees, a sudden hush of regular birdsong alerts a gardener to its presence.
 Smaller birds fall silent hiding their whereabouts, knowing it's out hunting for food.

 A good number of Spoonbills come and go wading around in shallow water, forever shaking their heads regretfully in their predictable sideways motion as they plumb the estuary for aquatic snacks.